RAKWireless/RUI3-Best-Practice/RUI3-Relay-Class-C/README.md

 ### ⚠️ INFORMATION
 If used with LoRaWAN, the node has to be setup as Class C node to receive downlinks from the LoRaWAN server immediately.
 If set as Class A, the downlink will be only received after an uplink (heart beat) was performed and the relay status will not change immediately.

+### ⚠️ INFORMATION
+This code is able to receive multicast downlinks as well.
+Using a multicast group allows to set multiple relays with one single downlink to multiple end devices.

 ----

 # Code sections